UWCNuclear/DetectorEfficiency/README.md

 ***More analysis tools at*** https://github.com/GRIFFINCollaboration/GRSISort/wiki/Interactive-Analysis

-# How to Do the Detector Efficiency Calibration with RootEffi
+# How to Do a Detector Efficiency Calibration with RootEffi
-*Instructions and script at* https://github.com/UWCNuclear/RootEffi and in the introduction slides in this repository.
+The instructions and script are * https://github.com/UWCNuclear/RootEffi and in the introduction slides in this repository.

 # PHY 312 Practicals
-In one file, submit your fitted peaks (minimum of 8 peaks), your edited RootEffi script, and your efficiency curve :-)
+In one file, submit screenshots of your fitted peaks (minimum of 8 peaks), your edited RootEffi script, and your efficiency curve :-)

 # More Details on Real High Purity Germanium Detector Arrays!